 The role of the Council in energy market reform and the associated governance arrangements are set out the intergovernmental agreement known as the Australian Energy Market Agreement (AEMA), as amended December 2013.
-The AEMA can be found here.

-The Council is supported in developing national energy market policy by the Senior Committee Officials (SCO).
+The Council is supported in developing national energy market policy by the Senior Committee of Officials (SCO).
 SCO is composed of senior officials from Council members and is chaired by the Commonwealth.

-The Council has oversight of the three national market institutions responsible for the operation of national energy markets (including the National Electricity Market (NEM)).
+The Council has oversight of the three national market institutions responsible for the operation of national energy markets, including the National Electricity Market (NEM).
 These are:

 The Energy Security Board (ESB) was established in August 2017 by the Council to coordinate the implementation of the reform blueprint produced by Australia's Chief Scientist, Dr Alan Finkel.

 The ESB will also provide whole of system oversight for energy security and reliability to drive better outcomes for consumers.
 The ESB reports to the Council.
-More information can be found here.

 A comprehensive review of energy market governance, the Review of Governance Arrangements in Australian Energy Markets, was completed in October 2015 and was considered by Ministers at the December 2015 Council meeting.
 For more information about the Review, click here.